 Cowherd charges $1,175 for her birth-only package and $25 to $45 per hour for postpartum care.

 According to a 2015 survey of 5,000 doulas, typical birth fees range from $681 to $927.

 Doulas’ popularity has grown, and so have their rates — a change Cowherd has encouraged and embraced.

 “It’s a really cool thing to see this profession catching on,” she says.
 “Women are realizing they can be really passionate and excited about this work, but that it doesn’t just have to be a hobby.
 It can be a career, and you can make a living wage.”

-Besides the potential to earn a great salary, another doula benefit is flexibility — which, Cowherd says, makes it a “really amazing field for mothers.”
+Besides the potential to earn a decent salary, another doula benefit is flexibility — which, Cowherd says, makes it a “really amazing field for mothers.”

 As Cowherd’s family dynamics changed, so did her schedule.
-She and her husband now have four kids, ages 8, 6, 4 and 18 months.
+She and her husband now have four kids under the age of 10.

 Before having her third child, she worked full time.
 After that, she “really needed to slow down,” and worked part time for several years.